keboola/connection-docs/components/data-apps/index.md

 ![Git repository](/components/data-apps/data_apps-git_repository_private_SSH.png)

 ## Secrets
-To provide your app with environment variables or sensitive information like credentials, API keys etc., enter them as key value pairs in the section Secrets.
+To provide your app with environment variables or sensitive information like credentials, API keys, etc., enter them as key value pairs in the section Secrets.
-These secrets will be injected into the secrets.toml file upon deployment of the app.
+These secrets will be injected into the `secrets.toml` file upon deployment of the app.
 [Read more about the Streamlit secrets](https://docs.streamlit.io/streamlit-community-cloud/get-started/deploy-an-app/connect-to-data-sources/secrets-management).

 ### Default Secrets